Malik-Shah I: Campaign in Georgia (1075-76)

-Campaign of Qarmatian (1st)
+First Campaign against the Qarmatian

 At the request of the Abbasid caliph Muqtadi, Sultan Malik-Shah I decided to launch an expedition against the Qarmatians.
 In 1075, Malik-Shah sent an army under the command of Hajib Kichkine against the Qarmatians.
 Before embarking on the campaign, Hajib Kiçkine made several agreements and formed an alliance.
 The Seljuk army under the command of Hajib Kiçkine left Isfahan and arrived in Basra.
 Shortly thereafter, they were joined by Gevherayin the Military Governor's of Baghdad and Seljuk army set out for Qatif.
 During this journey, the Qays and Qubas tribes in the region launched plundering attacks against the Seljuk army.
 In the ensuing battle between the two sides, the Seljuk army was victorious.
 When the Seljuk army approached Qatif, he sent a message to the city's ruler, Yahya ibn Abbas.
 However, Yahya ibn Abbas, citing his war with the Qays and Qubas tribes as justifications, refused to honor previous agreements and threatened the Seljuks.
 Consequently, Yahya ibn Abbas was defeated in the ensuing battle.
 Later, Yahya ibn Abbas made an agreement with the Qays and Qubas tribes, attacked the Seljuk army, and plundered its supplies and logistics.
 The hardship left Hajib Kiçkine and the Seljuk army weakened.
 A sudden raid by Yahya ibn Abbas and his allies later disintegrated the Seljuk army under Hajib Kiçkine.
 The Seljuk forces retreating towards Basra returned without the opportunity to fight the Qarmatians.